vashuraghav/Gas-Lift-System-Design-Tool/README.md

 Vashu Raghav (vashu.raghavism@gmail.com)

 ## Note
-Unfortunately, I don't have the code, lost during my Hard Drive failure back in college.
+Unfortunately, I don't have the code, lost during my computer hard drive failure back in college.
 But, one can refer to the report to get the gist and how one can develop a UI based program for Oil & Gas Industry especially in Artficial Lift & its Simultations.